suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.AUTH.REMOTE_LOC: Authenticated Remote Payload {#req-sec-authenticated-remote-payload}

 The location where a target should find a payload MUST be authenticated.
+Remote resources need to receive an equal amount of cryptographic protection as the manifest itself, when dereferencing URIs.
+The security considerations of Uniform Resource Identifiers (URIs) are applicable {{?RFC3986}}.

 Mitigates: [THREAT.NET.REDIRECT](#threat-net-redirect), [THREAT.NET.ONPATH](#threat-net-onpath)